-- CPI Inflation measured using the harmonized consumer price index, average annual change, (%). - GDP production method - Unemployment Unemployment rate, seasonally weighted data, monthly - 6m SOFIBID Index (SOFIBID: Sofia interbank bid rate) quotations 6 m.
+- CPI Inflation measured using the harmonized consumer price index, average annual change, (%). - GDP production method - Unemployment Unemployment rate, seasonally weighted data, monthly - Interest rates

 For exposures to certain industries and / or regions, the analysis expands to the relevant commodity and / or real estate prices.
 The Bank's approach to the inclusion of future information in this assessment is described below.